emirdero/spot/README.md

 # SPOT

-An HTTP library that emphezies simplicity and minimalism.
+An HTTP rust crate that emphezies simplicity and minimalism.
 Inspired by Flask and Exress.js
 Features:

 - Worker-style multithreading